 Each module typically has a two-hour lecture and a one-hour tutorial each week, but this may vary.
-It is not possible to give exact hours per week, as these can vary from one term to the other depending on which electives you choose.
+It is not possible to give exact hours per week, as these can vary from term to term depending on which electives you choose.

-Please note: for part-time students, the modules are taught on weekdays during the daytime, alongside the students who are studying on the full-time MSc programme.
+Part-time students please note modules are taught on weekdays during daytime, alongside students who are studying on the full-time MSc programme.
 Please contact us for further details.

 The programme specification contains more information on how the course is organised, the requirements for progression for each part and credits required for awards.

 This MSc prepares you for a wide range of career opportunities in economic consultancies, think-tanks, the pharmaceutical industry, professional associations, governmental bodies and non-governmental organisations.
 It will also enable you to explore teaching and research positions in academic institutions.